johnkary/phpunit-speedtrap/README.md

 Many factors affect test execution time.
 A test not properly isolated from variable latency (database, network, etc.) and even basic load on your test machine will cause test times to fluctuate.

 SpeedTrap helps you **identify slow tests** but cannot tell you **why** those tests are slow.
-For that you should check out something like [PHPUnit\_Listener\_XHProf](https://github.com/sebastianbergmann/phpunit-testlistener-xhprof) to help identify specifically which methods in your call stack are slow.
+For that you should check out [Blackfire.io](http://blackfire.io) for easy profiling your test suite, or another PHPUnit listener [PHPUnit\_Listener\_XHProf](https://github.com/sebastianbergmann/phpunit-testlistener-xhprof), to help identify specifically which methods in your call stack are slow.

 ![Screenshot of terminal using SpeedTrap](http://i.imgur.com/Zr34giR.png)